High Plains (United States)

 The High Plains are a subregion of the Great Plains, mainly in the Western United States, but also partly in the Midwest states of Nebraska, Kansas, and South Dakota, generally encompassing the western part of the Great Plains before the region reaches the Rocky Mountains.
-The High Plains are located in eastern Montana, southeastern Wyoming, southwestern South Dakota, western Nebraska, eastern Colorado, western Kansas, eastern New Mexico.
+The High Plains are located in eastern Montana, southeastern Wyoming, southwestern South Dakota, western Nebraska, eastern Colorado, western Kansas, eastern New Mexico, the Oklahoma Panhandle, and the Texas Panhandle.
 The southern region of the Western High Plains ecology region contains the geological formation known as Llano Estacado which can be seen from a short distance or on satellite maps.
 From east to west, the High Plains rise in elevation from around 1500 to 6000 ft.

 Name

 The term "Great Plains", for the region west of about the 96th or 98th meridian and east of the Rocky Mountains, was not generally used before the early 20th century.
 Nevin Fenneman's 1916 study, Physiographic Subdivision of the United States, brought the term Great Plains into more widespread usage.
 Prior to 1916, the region was almost invariably called the High Plains, in contrast to the lower Prairie Plains of the Midwestern states.
-Today the term "High Plains" is usually used for a subregion instead of the whole of the Great Plains.
+Today, the term "High Plains" is usually used for a subregion instead of the whole of the Great Plains.

 Geography and climate

 The High Plains has a "cold semi-arid" climate—Köppen BSk—receiving between 10–20 in of precipitation annually.

-Due to low moisture and high elevation, the High Plains commonly experiences wide ranges and extremes in temperature.
-The temperature range from day to night is usually 30 °F (~16.5 °C), and 24-hour temperature shifts of 100 °F (~55.5 °C) are possible, as evidenced by a weather event that occurred in Browning, Montana, from 23 January 1916 to 24 January 1916, when the temperature fell from 44 to -56 F. This is the world record for the greatest temperature change in 24 hours.
+Due to low moisture and high elevation, the High Plains commonly experience wide ranges and extremes in temperature.
+The temperature range from day to night is usually 30 °F (17 °C), and 24-hour temperature shifts of 100 °F (56 °C) are possible, as evidenced by a weather event that occurred in Browning, Montana, from January 23–24, 1916, when the temperature fell from 44 to -56 F. This is the world record for the greatest temperature change in 24 hours.
 The region is known for the steady, and sometimes intense, winds that prevail from the west.
 The winds add a considerable wind chill factor in the winter.
 The development of wind farms in the High Plains is one of the newest areas of economic development.

 The High Plains are anomalously high in elevation.
 An explanation has recently been proposed to explain this high elevation.
 As the Farallon plate was subducted into the mantle beneath the region, water trapped in hydrous minerals in the descending slab was forced up into the lower crust above.
-Within the crust this water caused the hydration of dense garnet and other phases into lower density amphibole and mica minerals.
-The resulting increase in crustal volume raised the elevation about one mile.
+Within the crust, this water caused the hydration of dense garnet and other phases into lower density amphibole and mica minerals.
+The resulting increase in crustal volume raised the elevation by about one mile.